-Table 5-1 maps the characteristics of the commercial products that the NCCoE will apply to this cybersecurity challenge to the applicable standards and best practices described in the Framework for Improving Critical Infrastructure Cybersecurity (NIST Cybersecurity Framework), and the healthcare-sector specific standards and guidance, such as IEC TR 80001-2-2, HIPAA, and ISO/IEC 27001.
-This exercise is meant to demonstrate the real-world applicability of standards and best practices, but does not imply that products with these characteristics will meet your industry's requirements for regulatory approval or accreditation.
+Table 5-1 maps the characteristics of the commercial products that the NCCoE will apply to this cybersecurity challenge to the applicable standards and best practices described in the Framework for Improving Critical Infrastructure Cybersecurity (NIST Cybersecurity Framework) and to healthcare-specific standards and guidance, such as IEC TR 80001-2-2, HIPAA, and ISO/IEC 27001.
+This exercise is meant to demonstrate the real-world applicability of standards and best practices but does not imply that products with these characteristics will meet an industry's requirements for regulatory approval or accreditation.